Book II — The Law of Lead

 Distance is abstracted into five Range Bands.
 The full table is in range-bands; the short version:

 - Engaged / Point-Blank (0–2m): melee range.
-Ranged attacks penalized; melee attacks at advantage.
+Ranged attacks penalized; melee at advantage.

 - Near (10–30m): standard combat distance.